readicculus/darknet/README.md

   1 0.420312 0.395833 0.140625 0.166667
   ```

-6. Create file `train.txt` in directory `build\darknet\x64\data\`, with filenames of your images, each filename in new line, with path relative to `darknet.exe`, for example containing:
+6. Create file `train.txt` in directory `data\`, with filenames of your images, each filename in new line, with path relative to `darknet.exe`, for example containing:

   ```
   data/obj/img1.jpg